-- Treat businesses, investors and workers of the two provinces at least as favourably as they treat their own or those of another jurisdiction.
+- Treat businesses, investors and workers of the other two provinces at least as favourably as they treat their own or those of another jurisdiction.

 - Mutually recognize or otherwise reconcile unnecessary differences in their standards and regulations.